 7 Types of Amenities to Attract Gen Z, the Next Wave of Renters

-The eldest of Generation Z are making their way into the rental market, bringing with them a desire for tech-focused, convenient amenities.
+The eldest of Generation Z are making their way into the rental market, bringing with them a desire for the best apartment amenities.

 If renters aren’t able to get high-speed internet in your community, it just might be a deal breaker.
 With lives centered around the use of technology, mixing in smart tech amenities throughout your communities blends seamlessly into a Gen Z lifestyle.
-From reserving gym time online to remote access into the community, technology can draw renters and improve your bottom line.
+From reserving gym time online to remote access into the community, technology is one of the best apartment amenities that can draw renters and improve your bottom line.

 Smart controls for thermostats, appliances, and doors can save on replacement costs, improve efficiency, and increase peace-of-mind.
 Renters are the most interested in the smart home tech that can save them money.
 Who doesn’t want a sense of control over their environment and usage?